Yomguithereal/obliterator/README.md

 ## consume

-Function consuming the given iterator and returning its values in an array.
+Function consuming the given iterator fully or for n steps.

 ```js
 import consume from 'obliterator/consume';